Summer School

 27th June - Borders and Edges and Soluble Fabric

 This will be a follow up on machine embroidery using soluble fabrics.
-Depending on your previous experience you can create either a 3d Fantasy Flowers corsage, experiment with borders and lace patterns or use as a support for delicate and fine fabrics such as the silk we will be using later in the week.
+Experiment with borders and lace patterns or use as a support for delicate and fine fabrics such as the silk we will be using later in the week.

 28th June - Patterns and Textures with Metallic Materials